What are the benefits of wind tunnel testing?

 Our testing is all carried out at the Silverstone Sports Engineering Hub, however the process begins before you arrive there and doesn’t finish till well afterwards.

-Once we get to the tunnel itself, the bike will be set up and the testing programme will have been drawn up to ensure that everything goes as smoothly as possible and you get as much testing for your time as possible.
+Once you get to the tunnel itself, the bike will be set up and the testing programme will have been drawn up to ensure that everything goes as smoothly as possible and you get as much testing for your time as possible.
 Once the bike is set up, an initial run will be done and a capture of your position on the bike will be taken.
 This ensures that during other tests you can maintain position if testing equipment, or show you how the position has changed from run to run.

 The bottom line